Jesús Luzardo: Oakland Athletics

 Luzardo was ranked among the top prospects in the minor leagues prior to 2018.
 He started the season with the Stockton Ports and was promoted to the Double-A Midland RockHounds early on in the season.
 He made his Triple-A debut with the Nashville Sounds on August 6.
 Across three levels in 2018, Luzardo combined for a 10–5 record with a 2.88 ERA and 129 strikeouts.
 His performance was recognized by being named to the Texas League's mid and post-season All-Star teams and being selected to participate in the All-Star Futures Game.

 Entering 2019, Luzardo was in competition for a spot on the A's Opening Day roster.
 In 9 2/3 innings over 4 spring starts, he held batters to 2 hits and 4 walks while striking out 15.
 A strained left rotator cuff late in spring training resulted in him being shut down and missing the start of the season.
-On June 11, 2019, Luzardo returned to the mound with Class A-Advanced Stockton, and allowed one run over seven innings spanning two outings with 11 strikeouts before being promoted to the Triple A Las Vegas Aviators.
+On June 11, 2019, Luzardo returned to the mound with Class A-Advanced Stockton, and allowed one run over seven innings spanning two outings with 11 strikeouts before being promoted to the Triple-A Las Vegas Aviators.
 Unfortunately, he exited his third outing in Las Vegas with a lat strain, putting his plans to join the A's rotation on hold.

-The Athletics selected Luzardo's contract and promoted him to the major leagues on September 9, 2019.
-He made his major league debut on September 11 versus the Houston Astros, pitching three innings in relief.
+On September 9, 2019, the Athletics selected Luzardo's contract and promoted him to the major leagues for the first time.
+He made his debut on September 11 versus the Houston Astros, pitching three innings in relief.
 Luzardo thus became the first Peruvian-born player in major league history.
 He appeared in 6 games in September for Oakland.

 On July 7, 2020, it was announced that Luzardo had tested positive for COVID-19.
 The diagnosis forced the A's to put Luzardo in the bullpen to begin the season, but he only needed two relief appearances before making his first big league start on August 4 against the Texas Rangers.
 Luzardo got his first big league win in his next start on August 9 against the Houston Astros.
 He finished the season with a record of 3–2 and an ERA of 4.12 in 12 games (9 starts).

 Luzardo began the 2021 season in the A's rotation, but struggled to a 5.79 ERA over six starts before requiring time on the injured list, after accidentally slamming his throwing hand on a table while playing a video game, resulting in a fractured pinky.
 By the time he returned to the team on May 30, James Kaprielian had claimed his place in the rotation, and Luzardo was used out of the bullpen.
 He began his tenure with four scoreless innings, but allowed six home runs in his next five outings before being optioned to Triple-A Las Vegas on June 21.